aporlowski/pi-sdr/README.md

 - [PI-TOP [4] DIY Edition Case](https://www.amazon.com/dp/B08N6B8M1H) $99.95
 - [USB-C PD power supply](https://www.amazon.com/ZMI-zPower-Turbo-Power-Adapter/dp/B07D64QLQ1/) $19.99 capable of 12v or 15v 3A output.
 - [Nooelec NESDR Smart v4 Bundle](https://www.amazon.com/gp/product/B01GDN1T4S/) $41.95 ([this](https://www.amazon.com/gp/product/B00UAB79WG/) cheaper $19.99 SDR dongle was validated with the tutorial below (althout it is significantly more difficult to tune; see notes in tutorial .
 The reccommended dongle should provide better radio reception with less manual frequency corerection and less frequency drift compared to the cheaper dongle.)
-- [LM YN LTE 4G Omnidirectional Antenna](https://www.amazon.com/gp/product/B01N6GO584/). $6.99 This provides a more portable form factor antenna for 800 Mhz P25 scanning demonstrated below, but is not required since the Nooelec comes with antenns.
-- **Total $271.36 not including tax, or $168.86 with existing Pi and SD card** (You can redudece the price by $40 or more by using cheaper Raspberry Pi's and SDR dongles)
+- **Total $264.37 not including tax, or $161.89 with existing Pi and SD card** (You can redudece the price by $40 or more by using cheaper Raspberry Pi's and SDR dongles)

 Wihle it is near the top-end of the price range for Pi cases, the pi-top[4] is a good fit for this project becuase it includes a battery, speaker, OS soft-shutdown via button press (to prevent SD card corruption without needing keyboard, monitor, or mouse to shutdown), and a utility screen that provides battery level and CPU monitoring.
 The pi-top[4] case is a well designed case for use in education or project settings, such as building robots, sensors, and more.
 It has the added benefit of exposing all GPIO pins and ports of the raspberry pi, so you can extend your pi to do multiple other projects if desired.
 It also has an attachable touch screen and keyboard that you can add to make your pi-radio fully configurable in a stand-alone manner.